Why color your own clay?

 You can purchase pre-colored clay but if you want more control over color and hues I would recommend mixing your own.
 You can use any clay body, but white clays firing at or above Cone 6 provide vibrant color results.
-I prefer to mix the stains into wet clay bodies but some people do mix dry stains into dry clay before hydrating.
+I prefer to mix the stains into wet clay bodies.
 The Mason Stain Company has a very informative web site with colors recommended for clay bodies.

-I like vibrant colors and use a lot more Mason Stain by % than they do.
+I like vibrant colors and use a lot more Mason Stain by % than most do.
 I can always lighten them up by adding white.

 My basic Mason Stains with percentages.